 Interest expense to be recorded for 1 month (July) = $5000/12 = $416.6

-On July 1, let’s assume that you buy a machinery worth $30,000 and its useful life is 5 years.
-How will you record expense for this transaction in the month of July?
+On July 1, let’s assume that you buy machinery worth $30,000, and its useful life is five years.
+How will you record expenses for this transaction in the month of July?

-For recording depreciation expense as per the matching principle of accounting, you can calculate the yearly depreciation (straight line depreciation method) = 30,000/5 = $6000 per year.
+For recording depreciation expense as per the matching principle of accounting, you can calculate the yearly depreciation (straight line depreciation methodStraight Line Depreciation MethodStraight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. ) = 30,000/5 = $6000 per year.
 With this depreciation expense charged for the month of July = $6000/12 = $500

 - John has started with a window washing services business on Dec 18th by investing his own equity of $10,000.